 The list below includes the top federal funding agencies of research at the University of Arizona.
 Follow the links for brief descriptions of the policies for these agencies and where to get further help.
-The public access publications team is available to help all researchers address funder public access requirements, regardless of their source of funding.
+The Public Access Working Group is available to help all researchers address public access requirements, regardless of their source of funding.

-For information about other agencies' policies, SPARC has created a resource for tracking and comparing U.S. Federal agency policies.
+For information about other agencies' policies, SPARC has created a resource for tracking and comparing U.S. federal agency policies.

 For assistance, email the Public Access Working Group.